apache/nuttx-apps/nshlib/README.txt

 o cp <source-path> <dest-path>

-  Copy of the contents of the file at <source-path> to the location in the filesystem indicated by <path-path>
+  Copy of the contents of the file at <source-path> to the location in the file system indicated by <path-path>

 o date [-s "MMM DD HH:MM:SS YYYY"]